faenrandir/a_careful_examination/content/documents/polygamy/denials/brotherton-critique-of-richard-and-pamela-price-v2.md

 #### Theological coherence

-As explained in {{ link(text="Assessing the accuracy of Martha Brotherton's affidavit", path="/assessing-accuracy-brotherton-affidavit/") }}, Brotherton's affidavit coheres with the basic theology of Joseph Smith's polygamy and significantly deviates from the claims made by Bennett about how Joseph Smith was practicing spiritual wifery.
+As explained in [Assessing the accuracy of Martha Brotherton's affidavit](/assessing-accuracy-brotherton-affidavit/), Brotherton's affidavit coheres with the basic theology of Joseph Smith's polygamy and significantly deviates from the claims made by Bennett about how Joseph Smith was practicing spiritual wifery.
 Most significantly:

 * Restoration of Old Testament polygamy
 * A ceremony was required